dart-lang/site-www/src/_tutorials/web/low-level-html/add-elements.md

 a subset of the DOM that includes only the nodes that are `Element` objects.
-You can work with a virtual tree of elements rather than the more complex tree of Nodes.
+You can work with a virtual tree of elements rather than the more complex tree of `Node` objects.
 This tutorial shows you how to manipulate the
 DOM through the `Element` class.